Hemendranath Tagore: Early Life and Contributions

 Much like his siblings he had wide interests in various fields and can be regarded as a polymath and 'the scientist of the family'.
 He attended the Calcutta Medical College and wrote articles on physical science which he planned to compile and edit into a textbook for school students.
 If his premature death had not prevented him from completing the project, this would have been the first science textbook in Bengali.

 From 1867, Hemendranath Thakur began conducting his first experiments into radio waves and electromagnetic propagations.
 Between 1872 and 1873, he wrote several articles on the results of his researches, these were transcribed by another Brahmin Ramendra Sundar Trivedi.
 In 1874, he compiled the first scholarly Asian work on physics entitled Prakritik Vijnaner Sthulamarma which was updated in 1878–79.
 Since the knowledge contained within was potentially explosive its circulation was restricted only to Brahmins of the Adi Brahmo Samaj.
 Later all works of Hemendranath Tagore and his grandfather Dwarkanath Tagore in the records of Adi Brahmo Samaj were destroyed.

 He was known for his extraordinary physical strength and prowess in wrestling contests – described as being a "renowned wrestler", as also his expertise in martial arts like judo and ninjitsu.
 He was also an adept of ancient Raja Yoga at the highest levels with control over Time and Space.
-Exceptionally modern for the times, after siring 3 sons he sired only daughters thereafter and insisted on formal education for all of them.
+Exceptionally modern for the time, he insisted on formal education for his three sons and all of his daughters.
 He not only put them through school but trained them in music, arts and European languages such as French and German.
 It was another mark of his forward looking mentality that he actively sought out eligible grooms from different provinces of India for his daughters and married them off in places as far away as UP and Assam.
 A staunch modernist, he instituted various financial trusts for the womenfolk of Tagore family (especially his sisters) and was responsible for settling the Shantiniketan estate near Bolpur which later evolved into Visva Bharati.

 A practical and scientific humanist, he was deeply loved by the peasants of his estates in Bengal.